-The Council is exposed to risk in terms of its exposure to interest rate movements on its borrowings and investments.
-Movements in interest rates have a complex impact on the Council, depending on how variable and fixed interest rates move across differing financial instrument periods.
-For instance, a rise in variable and fixed interest rates would have the following effects:

-- Borrowings at variable rates the interest expense charged to the Comprehensive Income and Expenditure Account will rise. - Borrowings at fixed rates the fair value of the liabilities borrowing will fall (no impact on revenue balances).
+- The Council is exposed to risk in terms of its exposure to interest rate movements on its borrowings and investments.
+Movements in interest rates have a complex impact on the Council, depending on how variable and fixed interest rates move across differing Borrowings at variable rates - the interest expense charged to the Comprehensive Income and Expenditure Account will rise. - Borrowings at fixed rates the fair value of the liabilities borrowing will fall (no impact on revenue balances). - Investments at variable rates the interest income credited to the Comprehensive Income and Expenditure Account will rise.

-- Investments at variable rates the interest income credited to the Comprehensive Income and Expenditure Account will rise. - Investments at fixed rates the fair value of the assets will fall (no impact on revenue balances).
+Investments at fixed rates - the fair value of the assets will fall (no impact on revenue balances).